FOREX-Euro falls as concerns about low inflation resurface

 Global markets were shaken this month after U.S. President Donald Trump moved to impose tariffs on Chinese goods and Beijing threatened similar measures.
 But fears of a trade war eased on hopes that the United States and China would begin negotiations.

-Valentin Marinov, head of G10 FX strategy at Credit Agricole, said that the ease in trade fears had allowed investors to re-focus on whether the European Central Bank would tighten monetary policy faster than expected, and for large institutional investors to resume allocating more money to the region after years of being underweight.
+Valentin Marinov, head of G10 FX strategy at Credit Agricole, said that reduced trade fears had allowed investors to re-focus on when the ECB would tighten monetary policy, and for large institutional investors to resume allocations to the region after years of being underweight.

 “You have the fact euro zone inflation may be recovering plus the old theme of (investor) diversification back into euros,” he said, adding that for the euro to move much higher you would need to see stronger evidence the ECB will in fact shrink its balance sheet.

-Comments from Jens Weidmann, Germany’s likely candidate to become the European Central Bank’s next president, that market expectations of a rate hike towards the middle of next year were “not completely unrealistic” had also helped bolster the euro on Monday.
+Comments from Jens Weidmann, Germany’s likely candidate to become the ECB’s next president, that market expectations of a rate hike towards the middle of next year were “not completely unrealistic” had also helped bolster the euro on Monday.

-The yen fell 0.3 percent to 105.70 yen versus the dollar as the Japanese currency gave up some of its large gains last week when investors had fretted about trade tensions.
+The yen fell 0.3 percent to 105.74 yen versus the dollar, giving up some of its large gains last week when investors had fretted about trade tensions.

-The euro rose 0.3 percent against the yen to 131.69 yen , after surging 1.4 percent on Monday for its biggest one-day percentage gain since June 2017.
+The euro in Asian trading rose 0.3 percent against the yen to 131.69 yen, after surging 1.4 percent on Monday for its biggest one-day percentage gain since June 2017.
+It later fell back, leaving the yen up 0.1 percent at 131.13 yen per euro.

 Asian currencies such as the Korean Won and Chinese Yuan, which hit a new 2-1/2 year high, were also big winners overnight as both had been expected to fare badly if trade tensions ratcheted up.